DQL VS Other Query Languages¶

 | duration > 10s and throughput_mb < 500

-, LogQL is called Stream Selector, which is intended to delimit the data query (similar to the FROM ...
+is called a Stream Selector in LogQL, which defines the data query scope (similar to the FROM ...

-part of SQL); The second part is called Log Pipeline, which mainly deals with the extraction and filtering of log information.
+part in SQL); the latter part is called a Log Pipeline, which mainly processes log information extraction and filtering.

-in LogQL, like Label Matchers in PromQL, can also be understood as a kind of where conditional filtering.
+in LogQL serves the same purpose as Label Matchers in PromQL, both of which can be understood as where clause filters.

 SQL¶